YousufOO7/Moonlit-Oasis/README.md

 <h1>Project Name: Room Booking</h1>
-<p>he purpose of developing a hotel room booking website is to provide an efficient, user-friendly platform that connects travelers with available accommodations.Offer a seamless process to check room availability, pricing, and amenities.Enable customers to book rooms online 24/7 without the need for phone calls or in-person visits.Maximize occupancy rates by showcasing rooms to a broader audience.Implement dynamic pricing strategies and promotions to attract more bookings.</p>
+<p>The purpose of developing a hotel room booking website is to provide an efficient, user-friendly platform that connects travelers with available accommodations.Offer a seamless process to check room availability, pricing, and amenities.Enable customers to book rooms online 24/7 without the need for phone calls or in-person visits.Maximize occupancy rates by showcasing rooms to a broader audience.Implement dynamic pricing strategies and promotions to attract more bookings.</p>

 <h1>Project Live link: https://room-booking-75e27.web.app</h1>